-A Notary is a qualified lawyer - a member of the third and oldest branch of the legal profession in the United Kingdom.
+A Notary is a qualified lawyer - a member of the oldest branch of the legal profession in the United Kingdom.
 Notaries are appointed by the Court of Faculties of the Archbishop of Canterbury and are subject to regulation by the Master of the Faculties.
 The rules which affect Notaries are very similar to the rules which affect Solicitors.
 They must be fully insured and maintain fidelity cover for the protection of their clients and the public.
 They must keep clients' money separately from their own and comply with stringent practice rules and rules relating to conduct and discipline.
 Notaries have to renew their practising certificates every year and can only do so if they have complied with the rules.Learn more

 Documents which require a notary are many and include:

 Prepare and authenticate powers of attorney for use overseas

 Deal with purchase or sale of land and property abroad